 Festive Film Franchises: Best Christmas Movies

 It’s the most wonderful time of the year – particularly for those of us who like to get into the Christmas spirit as early as possible by cuddling up in front of the TV with a festive film.
-And whether you’re a bit of a Grinch or you consider yourself an enthusiastic Elf, everyone has one Christmas film that they turn to each year to celebrate the festive season.
-But which popular film is actually the best, and which are you best off leaving for another year?
+And whether you’re a bit of a Grinch or consider yourself an enthusiastic Elf, everyone has one Christmas film that they turn to each year to celebrate the festive season.
+But which popular film is actually the best, and which are you better off leaving for another year?

-The Festive Film Franchises study, from CasinoGuardian, crunches the numbers around fan reception, box office earnings and fan interest, to reveal which Christmas flicks truly stand the test of time.
-On top of this, the study also looks at the availability of each festive film on streaming platforms (Prime Video, Disney+ and Netflix) in both the UK and US, to see which provider is best for those looking to get stuck into cinema this Christmas.
+The Festive Film Franchises study from CasinoGuardian crunches the numbers around fan reception, box office earnings and fan interest to reveal which Christmas flicks truly stand the test of time.
+On top of this, the study also looks at the availability of each festive film on streaming platforms (Prime Video, Disney+ and Netflix) in both the UK and US to see which provider is best for those looking to get stuck into cinema this Christmas.

 The Best Christmas Movies

 How does one crown the best Christmas movie?
-Well, although arguably you can’t go wrong with any Christmas film – particularly if you’re looking for a cosy afternoon in – it turns out that there are some seasonal titles that fare better than others when it comes to quality.
+Well, although arguably you can’t go wrong with any Christmas film – particularly if you’re looking for a cosy afternoon in – it turns out that some seasonal titles fare better than others when it comes to quality.
 The study analysed fan reception – based on critic scores from IMDb and Rotten Tomatoes – box office earnings (budget versus global profit) and seasonal interest (search data throughout winter) to reveal which festive film is the ultimate Christmas watch.

 And it turns out that the film that scored the highest across all three categories is Miracle on 34th Street (1994), starring Mara Wilson, Richard Attenborough and Elizabeth Perkins.
 The American fantasy comedy-drama tells the story of a little girl and a lawyer attempting to prove that an old man named ‘Kris Kringle’ is the real Santa Claus.
-The film scored pretty well with fans, achieving a reception score of 6.4/10 across IMDb and Rotten Tomatoes, and made an absolute fortune at the box office, earning a huge 73 times its production budget.
+The film scored well with fans, achieving a reception score of 6.4/10 across IMDb and Rotten Tomatoes, and made an absolute fortune at the box office, earning a huge 73 times its production budget.

 But different films have different strengths, and fans who don’t hold box office earnings in high regard may be more interested in the best-received festive films.
 According to cumulative critic rankings and audience scores on IMDb and Rotten Tomatoes, the best-rated film is It’s a Wonderful Life, whilst Die Hard, Home Alone and The Muppet Christmas Carol also landed well with fans.